Nonlinear optics in waveguides

 A long-standing theme in the Division is nonlinear optics in many different guises.
 In the PCF field generally, ultrafast dynamics and supercontinuum generation [Dudley (2006)] in dispersion-engineered small-solid-core PCF has been a constant topic of investigation world-wide since the late 1990s.
 We have been working intensively on nonlinear optical effects in gas-filled HC-PCF, producing a wide range of different results on soliton dynamics, Raman frequency conversion, supercontinuum generation, bright deep and vacuum ultraviolet light sources and ionization-driven effects, for example.
 Other areas include the development of "double nanospike" chalcogenide waveguides for efficient supercontinuum generation in the infrared, and electric field induced second harmonic generation in gas-filled HC-PCF.

-Click on the topics on the left for more information.
+Click on the topics on the right for more information.

 Stay up-to-date with MPL’s latest research via our Newsletter.

 Current issue: Newsletter No 25 - January 2023

 Click here to view previous issues.